Galveston, Texas, USA

 - Detroit Publishing Co.

-- artist’s palette containing 189943 COPYRIGHT BY DETROIT PHOTOGRAPHIC CO.
+- artist’s palette containing a year between 1898 and 1905 COPYRIGHT BY DETROIT PHOTOGRAPHIC CO.

 The Detroit Publishing Company, 1880’s to 1936, Detroit.
 Originally a printer of religious books and calendars, the Detroit Photographic Company Ltd shifted production in 1897 when owners William A. Livingstone and Edwin H. Husher saw the potential in postcards.
 After negotiations with Orell Fussli, Detroit became the sole American company to license the Swiss photochrom process, which they would eventually register in 1907 under the name Phostint.
 In addition they also distributed Swiss made prints for Fussli in America.
 When the well-known Western photographer William Henry Jackson joined the company as a partner, he added his thousands of negatives to Livingstone’s collection of Great Lakes imagery and Husher’s photos of California.
 All this provided a strong foundation to start publishing postcards.
 Jackson travelled around the United States taking many additional pictures until 1903 when he took over the management of Detroit’s factory.
 By 1904, as postcards sales increased to seven million per year, they changed their name to the Detroit Publishing Company44.
-Another of their cards here.
+Most of the Detroit Photographic Co cards precede that wording with COPYRIGHT, and a year between 1898 and 1905, a practice that the Detroit Publishing Co continued.
+More of their cards here.

 - Deutschen Vereins-Druckerei, Graz